A note on closed-form spread option valuation under log-normal models

 The price of a spread option with strike price $K$ is given by

-Here we used a similar notation as in Carmona and Durrleman \cite{CarmonaandDurrleman2003a} for the spread price.
-By using the parity relation discussed in Carmona and Durrleman \cite{CarmonaandDurrleman2003a}, we have
+where the expectation is taken under the risk-neutral measure $Q$.
+In (\ref{spreadprice}) we used a similar notation as in \cite{CarmonaandDurrleman2003a} for the spread price.
+By using the parity relation discussed in \cite{CarmonaandDurrleman2003a}, we have

-This shows that a closed form formula for (\ref{spreadprice}) when $K>0$ can be used to obtain a closed form formula for (\ref{spreadprice}) when $K<0$ by using (\ref{parity}).
+This shows that a closed-form formula for (\ref{spreadprice}) when $K>0$ can be used to obtain a closed-form formula for (\ref{spreadprice}) when $K<0$ by using (\ref{parity}).
 Therefore in our discussions below we assume $K>0$.
 We also drop the measure $Q$ when we take expectations.
 All the expectations below are understood under the risk-neutral measure $Q$.